Zulko/moviepy/docs/index.rst

 Contribute !
 -------------

-MoviePy is a (still experimental) open source software written by Zulko_ and released under the MIT licence.
+MoviePy is a (still experimental) open source software written by Zulko_ and released on Github_ and PyPI_ under the MIT licence.
 Everyone is very welcome to help improve the project, fork it, blog on it, share code for new effects, etc...
 The more, the merrier !

 For troubleshooting and bug reports, the best for now is to ask on Stackoverflow_ (it will advertize for the project :) ) or on the Github project page.